hemantsingh443/allchat/README.md

 - **Interactive tooltips** with hover effects and contextual information
 - **Custom scrollbars** with smooth scrolling experience
 - **Image viewer modal** with full-screen preview capabilities

+### 📱 Mobile Responsiveness & Sidebar Enhancements
+- **Full-screen mobile sidebar** with smooth slide-in animations from the left
+- **Mobile overlay** with dark background that closes sidebar when tapped
+- **Responsive sidebar toggle** with proper z-index layering for all screen sizes
+- **Mobile-optimized chat management** with touch-friendly edit and delete actions
+- **Gradient aesthetic styling** with pink-to-purple gradients matching app design
+- **Glass-morphism mobile sidebar** with backdrop blur and gradient borders
+- **Proper z-index management** ensuring all UI elements are visible on mobile
+- **Touch-friendly resize handle** (desktop only) with visual feedback
+- **Mobile chat organization** with time-based categorization and search
+- **Responsive guest mode** with mobile-optimized sign-in prompts
+- **Mobile scroll optimization** with scroll-to-bottom button always visible

 ### 🔐 Authentication & Security
 - **Secure user authentication** with Clerk and Google OAuth